Rutland Water Nature & Wildlife

 Grab your binoculars and head to the western end of the water park, where visitors will find the Anglian Water Bird Watching Centre which features a viewing gallery, interactive displays and shops.

-The Anglian Water Birdwatching Centre at Egleton offers exciting environmental displays, viewing gallery, excellent schools service, Wildlife Trust shop and In Focus optical shop.
+The Anglian Water Birdwatching Centre at Egleton offers exciting environmental displays, a great range of gifts and souviners, viewing gallery, excellent schools service, and In Focus optical shop.
 At the Lyndon Visitor Centre, home to the Osprey Project, there is a fascinating Weather and Wildlife exhibition as well as a Wildlife Trust shop.

 In addition visitors will find